SaurabhPotdar/Java-Demos/Java/src/main/java/com/cg/java/stream/Stream.md

 	.forEach(System.out::println);
 ```

-8. **Reduce**
+8. **Reduce**</br>
-For empty stream, we get empty Optional
+For an empty stream, we get an empty Optional
 ```
 Optional<Integer> opt = Employee.getEmployees().stream()
 	.map(e -> e.getSalary())
 	.reduce((subtotal,element) -> subtotal+element);
 ```
-We can also provide initial value, if the stream is empty we get initial value.
+We can also provide initial value, and if the stream is empty we get initial value insted of empty Optional.
 ```
 int sum = Employee.getEmployees().stream()
 	.map(e -> e.getSalary())